 8 Ways Kids Can Calm Down ANYWHERE

 A copy of this calm down anywhere graphic is available in the Exclusive Content for Subscribers page, tell us where to send the password so you can access it too!
 Save it on your computer, or download and print to hang in your calm down corner!
-These tips for calming the angry child will help you and your child navigate their emotions together.
+These tips for helping an angry child calm down will help you and your child navigate their emotions together.

 RELATED: WHY SAYING CALM DOWN DOESN’T ACTUALLY WORK (seems like it would contradict this article? it’s all about the language, not what is happening 🙂